From Student to Admissions Dean

 From medical student to faculty associate dean for admissions, Robert Mayer’s nearly 5o-year journey at Harvard Medical School began with a letter of acceptance on New Year's Eve.

-The son of a physician from Germany, Mayer spent his youth growing up in a house with a doctor’s office in it.
-He can still recall the abundance of time spent at the hospital where his father worked and attending house calls with his dad.
-When Mayer finally arrived at medical school, he liked the “fact that medicine allowed you to do something with science, but also with humanism.”
+The son of a physician from Germany, Mayer grew up in a house with a doctor’s office in it.
+He can still recall the abundance of time he spent at the hospital where his father worked, or the days he spent attending house calls with his dad.
+When Mayer finally arrived at medical school, he liked "the fact that medicine allowed you to do something with science, but also with humanism.”

 During his first couple of years at HMS, however, he didn’t actually know what area of medicine he was going to pursue.
 Unlike today, Mayer said, when he first started medical school there were no academic societies or tutors, and his assigned advisor sent him only “a postcard that said ‘Good luck’” after he’d been in school for three months.
 It took a few years before he found himself.

 “When I came to HMS, I had absolutely no clue what I was going to do.
 Even though it was challenging intellectually, when I was here for the first two or three years, in terms of career-planning, I was sleepwalking.”

 Eventually, as a third-year student on pediatric rotation, Mayer found himself working with David G. Nathan, who was his attending at the time and is now the HMS Robert A. Stranahan Distinguished Professor of Pediatrics at Boston Children’s Hospital.
 Nathan became instrumental in helping Mayer find the right education and fellowship through the National Institutes of Health (NIH) and then eventually encouraged him to return to Boston and Dana-Farber.

 “I owe him and the School a great deal,” Mayer said.